-This Environmental and Social Management Plan (ESMP) has been prepared before the Contract award, and therefore, certain mitigations, which are dependent upon the methodology chosen by any Contractor to deliver the project, could not be specified in it.
+This ESMP has been prepared before the Contract award, and therefore, certain mitigations, which are dependent upon the methodology chosen by any Contractor to deliver the project, could not be specified in it.
 For example, haulage routes are dependent upon the exact campsite locations chosen by the Contractor.
-Therefore, it is required that the Contractor shall prepare plans before mobilization and implement the plans described below with the help of mitigation measures.
-Once approved by the CSC Environment Specialist & PIU, these documents will become part of the Site-Specific Environmental Management Plan -SSEMP for the Contract.
+Therefore, it is required that the Contractor shall prepare site-specific plans before mobilization and implement the plans described below with the help of mitigation measures.
+Once approved by the CSC Environment Specialist & PIU, these documents will become part of the SSESMP for the Contract.